2 Strategies For Meal Planning And Nutrition Tracking

 This is why I believe that whether you journal food every day or not, having at least one good meal plan on paper is a must.

-In upcoming newsletters and articles, I will be explaining some of the best methods for creating individual meals and then how to put those meals together into daily meal plans.
-I'll also show you how the latest online technology can make making meal plans in minutes a snap!
+In upcoming separate articles and coaching modules, I will be explaining some of the best methods for creating individual meals and how to put those meals together into daily meal plans.

 We recently released our own online Meal Planning software here at the Inner Circle website.
 It took one year of planning and development, one year of beta testing and now thousands of members are using it to plan their meals.